simonsobs/socs/docs/timestream_aggregator.rst

 -----------
 The Timestream Aggregator Agent automatically starts listening for a G3NetworkSender which will send it frames.
 This will typically be the SMuRF Streamer.
-It will keep trying to connect to a sender until it is able to do so, meaning it is safe to start the Agent before a connection is available.
+There are several steps performed in a loop, the first of which is an attempt to read frames from an established connection.
+A connection attempt is made if it is not already setup.
+Meaning it is safe to start the Agent before a connection is available.

+Once a connection is made it will read frames that are sent by the streamer.
+Frames should be sent approximately every second.
+Flow control frames indicating the connection should stay alive should be sent and are discarded immediately upon receipt before proceeding to the next step.
+If the reader times out then the file will be closed and the reader destroyed, meaning the connection will need to be reestablished in the next iteration of the loop.
+This should be fine, as long as we do not enter a state where many connections are made in succession.

-Once a connection is made it will wait for frames to come in.
-Once they do, it will expect frames every second.
-If the reader times out then the file will be closed and the Agent will attempt to reestablish a connection.
-It will write the frames to file with file names and location based on the timestamp when the acquisition was started (i.e. the first frame was written.)
+The aggregator will write the frames to file with file names and location based on the timestamp when the acquisition was started (i.e. the first frame was written.)
 Files will be at most "time-per-file" long, which is configurable but defaults to 10 minutes (the same duration planned for when we are on the telescope.)
 Acquisitions that are longer than that will have the same start to their filenames based on the timestamp when acquisition started, but will increment a zero padded suffix so one will end up with files like `2019-01-01-12-00-00_000.g3`, `2019-01-01-12-00-00_001.g3`, etc. for acquisitions started at 12:00:00 UTC on Jan 1st, 2019.